djangodeployment/django-deployment-book/07-settings.rst

    file, but it has the added benefit that each midnight it starts a new log file, renames the old one, and deletes log files older than 60 days.
-In this way it is very unlikely that your disk will fill up because the growing log files escape your attention.
+In this way it is very unlikely that your disk will fill up because of the growing log files escaping your attention.
 **formatters**
    This defines a formatter named "default".
 In a system where I'm using this logging configuration, I have this code: